Why You Should Avoid Pay-for-Performance SEO

 Are All Pay-for-Performance (PFP) Agencies Shady?

-No, not all performance-based SEO agencies employ black hat SEO tactics or somehow attempt to game Google.
+No, not all performance-based SEO agencies employ shady SEO tactics or attempt to game Google.
 Nor are all “traditional” SEO agencies on the up and up.

 Ultimately, the issue with pay-for-performance agencies and the PFP SEO model is the pay structure.
-It promotes quick results without any thought to repercussions or sustainability.
-Securing those rapid gains could create problems down the line and could jeopardize the time and money you spent acquiring them.
-Plus, the methods used could impact future website rankings, making it harder for your to climb back up the rankings.
+It promotes quick results without considering repercussions or sustainability.
+Securing those rapid gains could create problems down the line and jeopardize the time and money you spent acquiring them.
+Plus, the methods used could affect future website rankings, making it harder for you to climb back up the rankings.

 Performance-based SEO pricing often raises more questions than it answers.
 Learn more about the cost of SEO to see how a more traditional model compares and the hard work and dedication it takes to run such a campaign.